docarray/docarray/CONTRIBUTING.md

 3. Use `{dropdown}` to hide optional content, such as long code snippets or console output.

-Note: Example code in the documentation should also follow our code style conventions that you can find above
+Note: Example code in the documentation should also follow our [code style conventions]().

 ### Building documentation on your local machine